Lee Pressman: Under John L. Lewis 1936–1940

-In June 1936, he was named a counsel of the Congress of Industrial Organizations (CIO—later AFL-CIO) for the Steel Workers Organizing Committee (SWOC—later, the United Steelworkers of America), appointed by union chief John L. Lewis as part of a conscious attempt to mobilize left-wing activists on behalf of the new labor federation.
+In June 1936, Pressman was named a counsel of the Congress of Industrial Organizations (CIO—later AFL-CIO) for the Steel Workers Organizing Committee (SWOC—later, the United Steelworkers of America), appointed by union chief John L. Lewis as part of a conscious attempt to mobilize left-wing activists on behalf of the new labor federation.
 According to scholars, "One of Pressman's unofficial roles in the CIO was liaison between the CIO's Communist faction and its predominantly non-Communist leadership."

 In 1936-1937, he supported the Great Flint Sit-Down Strike.

 In 1937, Michigan Governor William Francis Murphy supported workers rights and the nascent United Auto Workers in a sit-down strike at General Motors plants.
 He listened to advice Pressman that civil rights statues passed to protect African-American voters during the Civil War might grant the federal government authority to intervene in strikes in terms of Free Speech, like strikes in Harlan County, Kentucky.
 In February 1939, when President Roosevelt made Murphy United States Attorney General, Murphy created a Civil Liberties Unit within the criminal division of the United States Department of Justice.

-In June 1938, Pressman moved back to Washington, DC, to become full-time general counsel for the CIO and the SWOC.
+In June 1938, Pressman moved back to Washington, D.C., to become full-time general counsel for the CIO and the SWOC.
 He remained in this position for the next decade.
 (According to his obituary in the New York Times, he was general counsel from 1936 to 1948.)

 In August 1938, Pressman criticized the American Bar Association in The CIO News in his own "bill of particulars," which included the following: